technix/atrament.ink/docs/atrament-basics/intro.md

 A "scene" in Atrament is all the content between choices.
 It can have multiple paragraphs of text.

 By default, the scene content is displayed all at once.
-This behavior is controlled by `continue_maximally` global tag.
+This behavior is controlled by the `continue_maximally` global tag.

-Scenes are displayed in the continuous way, creating a scrollable text.
-Authors can clear the scenes list, if needed.
+Scenes are displayed continuously, creating a scrollable text.
+Authors can clear the scenes list if needed.

-For more details see the [Story](./story.md) section.
+For more details, see the [Story](./story.md) section.